-Some say that a deck should be no larger than 20% of the house’s square footage, so as not to overwhelm a house visually.
-But if you spend plenty of time on it, and if it is divided up into clearly different rooms, a larger deck can look and feel quite at home.
+Some say that a deck should be no larger than 20 percent of the house’s square footage, so as not to overwhelm a house visually.
+But, if you spend plenty of time on it, and if it is divided up into clearly different rooms, a larger deck can look and feel quite at home.
 There’s nothing wrong with a rectangular deck, but consider adding pizzazz with angles or even curves.
 They will take additional time to build, but can make a deck feel special rather than cookie-cutter.
 Design with a “theme and variation” approach, so that a certain angle or curve gets repeated, perhaps with different sizes, at various places.

 6) The Right Cooking and Noshing Spaces

 If you love to cook outdoors and like interacting with people as you grill, plan an elaborate outdoor kitchen with a counter and several cooking appliances.
 You might want to include an eating counter with stools just opposite the cooking area, so people can snack, sample and offer advice while you cook.
 If you’d rather keep food prep simple, you may want to make a small alcove off to the side, with just enough room for a grill.
 Or, you may choose to do all your cooking indoors.
 There’s no law saying you have to own a grill.

 Consider the view, both from the deck and from inside the house.
 If there is a bulky railing between you and what you want to see, your deck will be a less inviting place.
 Here are some possible solutions.
 Step the deck down with platforms or descending sections, which will lower the railings or perhaps make it possible to do without them.
 Or, choose railings with thin balusters, or even glass panels.
 Also, if a certain view pleases more than others, plan your deck’s “rooms” so that people will naturally turn in that direction.